Stephen Handy: Education

-License Plate Revisions
+License plate revisions

 In 2021, Handy proposed HB 198, which would have added an additional license plate commemorating Dark Skies.
 The bill failed to pass the House due to concerns from the body on the bill's impact on the budget, and other issues.
 In 2022, an amended version of the bill, which included adding the Dark Skies plate as a specialty license plate as opposed to a general license plate, passed the Legislature.

 Gun policy

 In 2019, Handy sponsored HB 209, the Extreme Risk Protection Order, which would allow a person's guns and ammunition to be temporarily confiscated by court order if relatives of the person and police officers have cause to believe the person is a threat to himself and others.
-It has been characterized as a "red flag law."
+It has been characterized as a "red flag law".